MartinBraas/emailclient/README.md

    ```
    If the solving of the enviroment takes a long time, check out [Usage Issues](#usage-issues).

-## Installation and Launching
+## Installation and Launching using Python
-To install the Skrumpen Email Client, download the repository from [here.](https://github.com/MartinBraas/emailclient)
+To install the Skrumpen Email Client, download [this repository](https://github.com/MartinBraas/emailclient)

 Or clone into a folder with